Jwala (1971 film): Production

 Jwala was primarily shot in the mid-1950s, when Madhubala was alive.
 The film was shelved for a decade when she fell ill between the filming.
 After her untimely death in 1969, filming resumed with various actresses doubling for Madhubala.
 Asha Parekh, then a little-known child artist, had played a supporting role in the film.

 Music

-The music of Jwala was composed by Shankar–Jaikishan.
-Its soundtrack included eight songs.

 Release

 Jwala was released in only limited number of theatres on 1 July 1971.
-Dutt and Modi were initally given the top-billing over Madhubala in the opening credits, but the actress' name appeared on the first position in all the posters and publicity stills.
+Dutt and Modi were initially given the top-billing over Madhubala in the opening credits, but the actress' name appeared on the first position in all the posters and publicity stills.
 It was Dutt who had insisted that Madhubala be given the top-billing since she was a bigger star than him.

 Reception

 The film underperformed commercially, and reviews were predominantly negative, with most of the critics focusing on Madhubala's final performance.

 Writing retrospectively, Cinestaan called the film "a haphazard mess".
 It further criticised the film for providing Madhubala lesser screen time: "Despite being the title character, Madhubala is pushed to the background."
 Khatija Akbar, who wrote Madhubala's biography in 1997 commented "The film, however, must be seen and savoured if only for the pleasure of viewing Madhubala in sapphire, in black, in red, for the rare experience of rich brown hair and a translucent milk and roses complexion."